PmNz8/SimpleHFDownloader/README.md

 **Why use SimpleHFDownloader?**

 Like many, I found that browser downloads were quite slow, often capping around 300-400 Mbps.
 Aria2c is a command-line download utility known for its speed and efficiency, especially for large files.
 This tool provides a simple graphical interface to leverage aria2c for downloading Hugging Face models.
+Using 3 sessions allowed me to max out my 1 Gbps connection.

 **Key Features:**